Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 We define $R_0 = \{ \ell r, \ell t_2b_2, t_1b_1r, \emptyset, t_1b_1, t_2b_2, t_1t_2b_1b_2 \}$.
 The input $\ell r$ of $R_0$ is assigned weight $-1$ and all other accepted inputs are assigned weight $1$. $R_W$ completely agrees with $R_0$ except that the input $t_1t_2b_1b_2$ is assigned weight $-(n-2)$.

-\item If the $\ell$th edge from the bottom is selected, then this corresponds to element $x_\ell$ being selected for $X_i$.
+\item If the $\ell$th edge from the bottom is selected, then this corresponds to element $u_\ell$ being selected from $U_i$.
 We propagate this information to the next stage.
-If $x_\ell$ is contained in $A_j$, then we assign relation $C^+$ to the $\ell$th block from the bottom and otherwise the relation $C^0$.
-The vertical edges are selected, if the set has been hit by any element (possibly also by some element from a $X_{i'}$ with $i' < i$).
+If $u_\ell$ is contained in $A_j$, then we assign relation $C^+$ to the $\ell$th block from the bottom and otherwise the relation $C^0$.
+The vertical edges are selected if the set has been hit by any element (possibly also by some element from some $U_{i'}$ with $i' < i$).

 We define $C^0=\{\emptyset, \ell r, tb, \ell tbr\}$ and $C^+ = C^0 \cup \{\ell br \}$.

 \item This stage is a rotated version of the first stage.
 That is, if the $\ell$th edge from the bottom is selected, then we select $\ell-1$ outgoing edges.
 The vertical edges now correspond to the fact whether all outgoing edges from below have been selected.